-Dan's research predominantly involves perception and action and movement control, with his current interests revolving around how the Central Nervous System controls muscular force production at both a conscious and subconscious level, in relation to visual and other perceptual information.
+Dan's research predominantly involves perception, action and movement control.
+His current interests revolve around how the Central Nervous System controls muscular force production at both a conscious and subconscious level in relation to visual and other perceptual information.
 He is also involved in research into alternative training modalities such as the use of minimalist footwear.

 - Perception and action

 Ramsey, R., Cumming, J., Eastough, D., and Edwards, M. G. (2010) Incongruent imagery interferes with action initiation.
 Brain and Cognition, 74, 249-254.

 Eastough, D. and Edwards, M.G.
 (2007) Movement kinematics in prehension are affected by grasping objects of different mass, Experimental Brain Research, 176: 193-198.

 Griffiths, L., Eastough, D., Gravestock, H., Thomas, G., Mizen, R. and Horne, S. (2014) The effect of habitual walking in minimalist shoes on dynamic balance and lower limb strength.
 19th Annual Congress of the European College of Sport Science Book of Abstracts.

 Gravestock, H., Griffiths, L., Corbett, M., Thomas, G., Mizen, R. and Eastough, D. (2014) Musculoskeletal and spatio-temporal gait changes in walking after an eight weeks minimalist footwear intervention.
 19th Annual Congress of the European College of Sport Science Book of Abstracts.

 Eastough, Hardwick and Edwards (2006) Extrinsic and intrinsic feature labelling have surprising effects on movement kinematics in prehension.
 Journal of Sport and Exercise Psychology, 28: S60-S60.